This printed article is located at http://telechoice.listedcompany.com/corporate.html

 |No. of Meetings Held||No. of Meetings Attended (% Attendance)||No. of Meetings Held||No. of Meetings Attended (% Attendance)||No. of Meetings Held||No. of Meetings Attended (% Attendance)||No. of Meetings Held||No. of Meetings Attended (% Attendance)||No. of Meetings Held||No. of Meetings Attended (% Attendance)|

-Our NC is chaired by an Independent Non-Executive Director, Bertie Cheng and also comprises Yap Boh Pin (Independent Non-Executive Director) and Sio Tat Hiang (Non-Executive Director).
+Our NC is chaired by an Independent Non-Executive Director, Bertie Cheng and also comprises Yap Boh Pin (Independent Non-Executive Director) and Stephen Geoffrey Miller (Non-Executive Director).
 The members of our NC (including the Chairman) are all Non-Executive Directors independent of Management.

 Our NC's responsibilities include:–

-Our Articles of Association require one-third of our Directors to retire and subject themselves to re-election by shareholders at every annual general meeting ("AGM") ("one-third rotation rule").
+Our Constitution requires one-third of our Directors to retire and subject themselves to re-election by shareholders at every annual general meeting ("AGM") ("one-third rotation rule").
 In other words, no Director stays in office for more than three years without being re-elected by our shareholders.

 In addition, a newly-appointed Director is required to submit himself/herself for retirement and re-election at the AGM immediately following his/her appointment.
 Thereafter, he/she is subject to the one-third rotation rule.